-Big Art for Small People is a series of 26 shortfilms for the very young (2-6 years).
-The first collection of 11 movies premiered in 2005 and in autumn 2007 another 15 beautiful interesting shorts are ready to be watched over and over again...
+Big Art for Little People is a series multilingual short films for the very young (2-7 years).
+The first collection of 11 movies premiered in 2005, in autumn 2007 another 15 beautiful interesting shorts, and VISITING THE NEIGHBOURS (2011) is the third production in this series.
+(The third series was made by prominent artists with a non-Western personal history - our ‘new’ neighbours.)

 Background of the project: